gjc14/yinc/README.md

 ### 4. Initialize the project

-This command will start the project by adding an admin with default posts.
+This command will start the project by adding an admin user with default posts.

 You will be asked for **Email** and your **Name**.
 Enter them in the teminal.